-UCLA’s campus exerts a powerful pull — just ask the thousands of Bruins who can’t wait to return after more than a year of remote learning.
+UCLA’s campus exerts a powerful pull — just ask the thousands of Bruins who are thrilled to return after more than a year of remote learning.
 And the campus itself has inspired a unique gift to welcome them back.

 No Place Like Home

-That home will be getting its own attention ahead of the fall return.
-Thinking about this past year, Harold Bronson ’72 and Stephanie Bronson ’81 wanted to recognize students’ resilience and celebrate their arrival this fall.
+That home has been getting its own attention in advance of the fall return.
+Thinking about the past year, Harold Bronson ’72 and Stephanie Bronson ’81 wanted to recognize students’ resilience and celebrate their return.
 The couple gave $100,000 to create the Stephanie and Harold Bronson Fund for Campus Beautification, which will help maintain and enhance UCLA’s physical landscape.
 They hope the funds not only improve spaces on campus but also help raise morale.

 Inspiration for Improvement

-Their gift will be deployed to refurbish the areas around the Franklin D. Murphy Sculpture Garden and Charles E. Young Research Library, particularly by upgrading outdoor study spaces, seating areas, and other furnishings.
-The Bronsons also hope that other donors will catch the vision and make their own gifts for campus beautification.
+Their gift is being deployed to refurbish the areas around the Franklin D. Murphy Sculpture Garden and Charles E. Young Research Library, particularly by upgrading outdoor study spaces, seating areas, and other furnishings.
+The Bronsons also hope that other donors will be inspired by their vision and make their own gifts for campus beautification.

 To learn more, contact